ORAL HEALTH PROGRAM at

 ABOUT THE PROGRAM

-In 2000, the Surgeon General in his report on oral health, described oral diseases as a ‘silent epidemic’.
+In 2000, the U.S. Surgeon General described oral diseases as a ‘silent epidemic’.
 Oral health is an integral dimension of overall physical health and well-being.
-Research has suggested the need to cease the idea of viewing the mouth separately from the rest of the body because oral health affects general health by causing considerable pain and suffering thus leading to a poor quality of life and well-being.
-Additionally, it complicates chronic conditions, such as diabetes, heart diseases, etc.
+Research has suggested the need to cease the idea of viewing the mouth separately from the rest of the body.
+Oral health affects general health by causing considerable pain and suffering thus leading to a poor quality of life and well-being.
+Additionally, it complicates chronic conditions, such as diabetes and heart diseases.

 We seek to improve the oral health of Texans by engaging in research and projects that:

 - Evaluate and improve methods to monitor oral diseases and outcomes

 - Reduce disparities in access to dental care